parthuis/parthuis.github.io/_sections/about-me.md

 to work within the Nuclear Theory Group with Carlo Barbieri.
 From September 2020, to 2024 I was a member of the STRONGINT group of Achim Schwenk at the TU Darmstadt.
-I recently joined the Laboratoire des Deux Infinis Irène Joliot-Curie (IJCLab) from CNRS in Orsay, France, as a Marie Skłodowska-Curie Fellow.
+I recently joined the Laboratoire des Deux Infinis Irène Joliot-Curie (IJCLab) from CNRS in Orsay, France, as a Marie Skłodowska-Curie Fellow, and have been made staff researcher (Chargé de recherche) there in 2025.

 My research focuses on developing ab initio many-body methods to study the structure of finite nuclei, both from a formal and a computational point of